Elio-yang/nn-verification/README.md

 > For any problem please contact:

-Alireza Jafari, University of Virginia (jrp5td@virginia.edu)
+Alireza Jafari, University of Virginia (jrp5td AT virginia.edu)

-Yang Yang, University of Virginia (xqg5sq@virginia.edu)
+Yang Yang, University of Virginia (xqg5sq AT virginia.edu)

 ## Using ``Fairify``